Recognizing and Managing Anxiety in the Classroom: Worksheets, Videos, and Resources

 Anxiety Checklist (blank)

 This checklist builds awareness and control of the triggers, physical symptoms, behaviors, and coping skills associated with anxiety.
+Click on any keyword below or category above to find more resources

 Anxiety Checklist (Liam)

 This example of a middle school student's completed checklist builds awareness and control of the triggers, physical symptoms, behaviors, and coping skills associated with anxiety.
+Click on any keyword below or category above to find more resources

 Box Breathing

 This handout provides instructions on how to practice mindful breathing using the skill “Box Breathing.”
+Click on any keyword below or category above to find more resources

 Brave Behaviors Rewards Chart (blank)

 This worksheet encourages teachers and families to watch out for brave behaviors and reward them so they are more likely to happen again.
+Click on any keyword below or category above to find more resources

 Brave Behaviors Rewards Chart (Matteo home)

 This worksheet encourages families to watch out for brave behaviors and reward them so they are more likely to happen again.
+Click on any keyword below or category above to find more resources

 Brave Behaviors Rewards Chart (Matteo school)

 This worksheet encourages teachers to watch out for brave behaviors and reward them so they are more likely to happen again.
+Click on any keyword below or category above to find more resources

 Butterfly Breath

-This handout provides instructions on how to practice an all-ages mindful breathing skill called “Butterfly Breath.”
+This handout provides instructions on how to practice an all-ages mindful breathing skill called “Butterfly Breath."
+Click on any keyword below or category above to find more resources

 Generalized Anxiety Disorder Tips

 This handout outlines the description, symptoms and treatment of generalized anxiety disorder in childhood.
+Click on any keyword below or category above to find more resources

 Getting to the Green

 This handout provides a list of activities that could help adults, parents, children and teens to manage their emotions.
+Click on any keyword below or category above to find more resources

 Grounding, Orienting & Resourcing Tips

 This handout explains when, how, and why to use grounding and orienting skills when stress or anxiety are overwhelming.
+Click on any keyword below or category above to find more resources

 Growing Up Healthy and Happy

 These handouts provide a list of developmental milestones and ways parents can support their child’s physical, emotional, and social growth at different stages of their child’s life (i.e., birth-18 months, 18 months to 3 years, 4-5 years, 6-11 years, 12-14 years and 15-18 years).
+Click on any keyword below or category above to find more resources

 Healthy Sleep Habits

 This handout provides tips for health sleep habits for all ages.
+Click on any keyword below or category above to find more resources

 My Anxiety Toolkit (blank)

 This worksheet guides anyone of any age to identify their own anxiety warning signs and successful coping skills.
+Click on any keyword below or category above to find more resources

 My Anxiety Toolkit (Sophia)

 This example of a high school student's completed worksheet shows how one teen might identify their own anxiety warning signs and successful coping skills.
+Click on any keyword below or category above to find more resources

 Noticing Anxiety Tracker (blank)

 This worksheet encourages kids and teens to track their anxiety by noticing the triggers of an anxiety response, the symptoms of an anxiety response, and what helped get through it.
+Click on any keyword below or category above to find more resources

 Noticing Anxiety Tracker (Liam)

 This example of a middle school student's completed worksheet shows how one kid might recognize their own triggers of an anxiety spiral, their own symptoms of anxiety, and their successful ways to manage that anxiety.
+Click on any keyword below or category above to find more resources

 Scaffolding Plan for Kids (blank)

 This worksheet shows how to help kids get through their anxiety one step at a time.
+Click on any keyword below or category above to find more resources

 Scaffolding Plan for Kids (Matteo home)

 This example of an elementary school student's completed worksheet shows how he works towards overcoming his big fears one step at a time.
+Click on any keyword below or category above to find more resources

 Scaffolding Plan for Kids (Matteo school)

 This example of an elementary school student's completed worksheet shows how he works towards overcoming his school fears one step at a time.
+Click on any keyword below or category above to find more resources

 Scaffolding Plan for Teens & Tweens (blank)

 This worksheet offers a step by step guide to achieving one's goals, despite anxiety.
+Click on any keyword below or category above to find more resources

 Scaffolding Plan for Teens & Tweens (Maya)

 This example of a middle school student's completed worksheet shows how she might move through her stress or anxiety step by step to achieve her goals.
+Click on any keyword below or category above to find more resources

 Selective Mutism Tips

 This handout provides an overview of the symptoms and ways to treat selective mutism.
+Click on any keyword below or category above to find more resources

 Separation Anxiety Tips

 This handout defines separation anxiety, lists common symptoms and identifies best treatment options.
+Click on any keyword below or category above to find more resources

 Soothing with Our Senses

 This handout provides instructions to soothe anxiety or distress with our sense of smell, sound, touch, taste, or sight.
+Click on any keyword below or category above to find more resources

 Test Anxiety Tips for Parents

 This handout provides practical tips for parents to help their child manage test anxiety.
+Click on any keyword below or category above to find more resources

 Test Anxiety Tips for Students

 This handout provides practical tips for students to manage test anxiety.
+Click on any keyword below or category above to find more resources

 Test Anxiety Tips for Teachers

 This handout provides practical tips for teachers to help their students manage test anxiety.
+Click on any keyword below or category above to find more resources

 The Feeling Thermometer

 This handout explains the Feeling Thermometer for noticing how (and how much) we are feeling.
 Includes a guide to using it alone or with your family to help build communication around our emotions.
+Click on any keyword below or category above to find more resources

 Understanding Your Child's School Reticence, Avoidance, or Refusal

 This handout addresses anxiety's interference with attending school.
+Click on any keyword below or category above to find more resources

 Understanding Your Child's Selective Mutism

 This handout provides information on the symptoms, causes, and treatment of selective mutism in children.
+Click on any keyword below or category above to find more resources

 Warning Signs of Anxiety in Elementary School Children

 This handout identifies common warning signs of anxiety in elementary school children.
 The warning signs are broken down into what kids with anxiety might do, think (or say) and feel.
 The handout offers useful questions to ask to determine whether your child’s anxiety may be beyond a manageable level.
+Click on any keyword below or category above to find more resources

 Warning Signs of Anxiety in Teens and Tweens

 This handout identifies common warning signs of anxiety in teens and tweens.
 The warning signs are broken down into what adolescents might do, think (or say) and feel.
 The handout provides useful questions to ask to determine whether your teen’s anxiety may be beyond a manageable level.
+Click on any keyword below or category above to find more resources

 Videos